-3. SUBMISSIONS
+3. SUBMISSIONS RECEIVED IN THE FIRST SUBMISSION PERIOD

+The first submission period for this Rule Change Proposal was between 20 June and 31 July 2007.
 The IMO received submissions from the Office of Energy, Synergy and Verve Energy.
 A summary of all submissions is listed below.
-Chapter 4 includes IMO's response to the issues raised.
 The submissions can be found on the IMO website.